High-Voltaged/Nest-Blog-App/server/README.md

 $ npm install
 ```

-Before running the app, create an `.env` file, filled with the data according to the `.env.example`.

 ## Running the app

+Before running the app:

+- Create an `.env` file, filled with the data according to the `.env.example`.
+- Make sure to specify an existing username with a correct password, and an existing database name in the `DATABASE_URL` env.

 ```bash
 # development